 Sesamoiditis mostly affects young adults who engage in physical activities like running or dancing.
 It is a condition that affects the forefoot and the most common symptom is discomfort or pain under the big toe joint.
 Sesamoid bones are tiny bones within tendons that connect to the big toe, and sesamoiditis is a result of them being irritated.
 The tendons around the bones will also become inflamed, having similar effects to conditions like tendinitis.
 The onset of sesamoiditis is gradual, the pain usually begins as a minor ache, but after continuous activity the sesamoids become more aggravated.
 The mild ache will eventually turn into a throbbing pain that will be hard to ignore.
 In most cases of sesamoiditis, resting the foot will help alleviate painful symptoms.
 If you give your foot a break from physical activity and the pain persists, then it is highly recommended you make an appointment with a podiatrist to learn about treatment options.

 Sesamoiditis is an unpleasant foot condition characterized by pain in the balls of the feet.
-If you think you’re struggling with sesamoiditis, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors will treat your condition thoroughly and effectively.
+If you think you’re struggling with sesamoiditis, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor will treat your condition thoroughly and effectively.

 Sesamoiditis is a condition of the foot that affects the ball of the foot.
 It is more common in younger people than it is in older people.
 It can also occur with people who have begun a new exercise program, since their bodies are adjusting to the new physical regimen.
 Pain may also be caused by the inflammation of tendons surrounding the bones.
 It is important to seek treatment in its early stages because if you ignore the pain, this condition can lead to more serious problems such as severe irritation and bone fractures.